-The iPCF-MC function and other iFeatures (e.g. iPCF, iPCF-HT, iPRP) are not compatible with each other and cannot be used at the same time on a device.
+The function iPCF-MC and other iFeatures (e.g. iPCF, iPCF-HT, iPRP) are not compatible with each other and cannot be used at the same time on a device.

 Assignment of the interfaces

 With 11n devices, remember that the assignment of the WLAN interfaces is fixed for iPCF-MC.